ollama/ollama/examples/python-simplechat/readme.md

 # Simple Chat Example

 The **chat** endpoint is one of two ways to generate text from an LLM with Ollama.
 At a high level you provide the endpoint an array of objects with a role and content specified.
-Then with each output and prompt, you add more of those role/content objects, which builds up the memory.
+Then with each output and prompt, you add more of those role/content objects, which builds up the history.

 ## Review the Code